 HIBAG HLA Genotype Imputation with Attribute Bagging

-HIBAG is a state of the art software package for imputing HLA types using SNP data, and it relies on a training set of HLA and SNP genotypes.
+It is a software package for imputing HLA types using SNP data, and relies on a training set of HLA and SNP genotypes.
 HIBAG can be used by researchers with published parameter estimates instead of requiring access to large training sample datasets.
 It combines the concepts of attribute bagging, an ensemble classifier method, with haplotype inference for SNPs and HLA types.
 Attribute bagging is a technique which improves the accuracy and stability of classifier ensembles using bootstrap aggregating and random variable selection.

 sincell R package for the statistical assessment of cell state hierarchies from single-cell RNA-seq data

 Cell differentiation processes are achieved through a continuum of hierarchical intermediate cell-states that might be captured by single-cell RNA seq.
 Existing computational approaches for the assessment of cell-state hierarchies from single-cell data might be formalized under a general workflow composed of i) a metric to assess cell-to-cell similarities (combined or not with a dimensionality reduction step), and ii) a graph-building algorithm (optionally making use of a cells-clustering step).
 Sincell R package implements a methodological toolbox allowing flexible workflows under such framework.
 Furthermore, Sincell contributes new algorithms to provide cell-state hierarchies with statistical support while accounting for stochastic factors in single-cell RNA seq.
 Graphical representations and functional association tests are provided to interpret hierarchies.

 Implements statistical & computational tools for analyzing mass spectrometry imaging datasets, including methods for efficient pre-processing, spatial segmentation, and classification.